 Collagen is the body’s most abundant protein.
-It helps to promote strong hair, skin, nails, joints and gut health.
+It helps to promote strong hair, skin, nails, and joints.
 Unfortunately, our body’s natural collagen production begins to decline around the age of 25.
 In order to help combat this fact, we offer a lineup of ingestible collagen products, ranging from our hydrolyzed Collagen Peptides (our first-ever product!) to our Matcha Collagen (a combination of our peptides and nutrient-rich matcha).

 There are many ways to take our collagen products.
 You can either add them to your morning coffee – a favorite of Collagen Peptides and Collagen Creamer fans – or mix them into your meals, like using our Beef Gelatin to thicken stews; its binding properties are activated due to gelatin being partially hydrolyzed.